SERVICES

 • Work stress and boundary setting; life/career transitions

-Partners seeking better communication, repair after conflict or distance, support around ADHD/neurodiversity in relationships, support around mental health challenges or grief, life transitions, co-parenting, polyamorous dynamics, and aligning values/needs.
+• I work with partners seeking better communication, repair after conflict or distance, support around ADHD/neurodiversity in relationships, support around mental health challenges or grief, life transitions, co-parenting, polyamorous dynamics, and aligning values/needs.

 • High-conflict cycles; criticism/defensiveness/stonewalling